Managing Chronic Kidney Disease: The Role of Remote Patient Monitoring

 Remote Patient Monitoring and Managing Chronic Kidney Disease

-A 6-month study of 108 chronic kidney disease patients using an RPM platform found that 97% would recommend it.
-In addition, 93% found it easy to use while 82% felt it was better than clinic visits.
+A 6-month study of 108 chronic kidney disease patients using an RPM platform found that 97% would recommend it, 93% found it easy to use, and 82% preferred RPM to clinic visits.
 Patients also reported saving 30-120 minutes per visit, feeling more involved in their care.

 In-Home Dialysis in Managing Chronic Kidney Disease

-Remote patient monitoring empowers chronic kidney disease patients and enables earlier interventions by their healthcare team.
-As the technology advances, RPM is expected to become more customizable, intuitive, and seamlessly integrated into chronic disease care.
-This means supporting patients through end-stage kidney failure and at every point along their journey with digital health tools for monitoring chronic kidney disease.
+Remote patient monitoring enables earlier interventions by healthcare teams.
+As technology advances, RPM is expected to become more customizable, intuitive, and seamlessly integrated into chronic disease care.
+This evolution will support patients throughout their journey, from early-stage CKD to end-stage kidney failure, enhancing care through digital health tools.

 Remote patient monitoring and chronic care management offer preventive care for chronic kidney disease and other chronic care conditions.
-To learn how Tenovi can empower your partner providers to enhance patient outcomes, drive revenue growth, and achieve improved patient care, book your free demo and consultation today.
+To learn how Tenovi can enhance patient outcomes, drive revenue growth, and achieve improved patient care, book your free demo and consultation today.

 Want to dig deeper?
 Get our FREE quick start guide to understanding RPM.